jessicayung/misc-projects/epl-esl-speaks/epl-vs-esl-speaks-wudc-oxbridge-ivs.md

 ## Comparing speaker points for EPL vs ESL speakers at WUDC 2017 vs Oxford and Cambridge IVs 2016

 *Jessica Yung, 5 January 2017.
-Idea and previous tests run by Lucia Arce and Jure Heredith.*
+Idea and previous tests run by Lucia Arce and Jure Hederih.*

 ### 1. Summary